wr-ssl/M2GL025-Creative-Board-Notes/README.md

  * **Libero**: The [Silver/Free license level](https://www.microsemi.com/products/fpga-soc/design-resources/licensing) can program devices up to 25k LEs, which matches the capacity of the M2GL025 IGLOO2 part.
  * **SoftConsole**: Free.
 It's just Eclipse + MCU Eclipse extensions + GCC + OpenOCD in a bundle with some Microsemi-related examples.

-However, IANAL and I'm not sure about the specifics of licensing for commercial works.
+However, IANAL and I'm not sure about the specifics of licensing for commercial applications.

 ## What's the difference between CoreRISCV_AXI4 and MiV_RV32 cores?

-From the Microsemi catalog:
+There are three RISC-V cores in Microsemi catalog:
  * [MiV_RV32IMA_L1_AHB](http://soc.microsemi.com/products/ip/search/detail.aspx?id=903)
  * [MiV_RV32IMAF_L1_AHB](http://soc.microsemi.com/products/ip/search/detail.aspx?id=904) "F is for float"?
  * [RISC-V_AXI4](http://soc.microsemi.com/products/ip/search/detail.aspx?id=896)

-I'm not sure.
+I'm not sure how MiV and AXI4 differ.
 It looks like MiV is the most recent version (does that mean CoreRISCV_AXI4 is deprecated?) and comes in two flavors (with and without floating point).
-If you have more information please let me know!
+If you have more information please let me know.

 One difference is in the HAL files produced by the Firmware Catalog.
 See below.